PFF Women's Cup: Succeeding editions

 The following edition in 2015 was played in full 90 minutes with 11 field players on each team.
 10 teams participated in the match mostly composed by University varsity and alumni teams.
 In 2016, the PFF Women's League was launched although the PFF would stop organizing the cup tournament.

 The PFF revived the Women's Cup in late 2022, following two years of inactivity due to the COVID-19 pandemic.
 The competition had eight teams.
 The cup tournament returned in 2024.

-A cup tournament is scheduled to start in October 2025.
+The 2025 edition which featured four clubs began on October 11, 2025.
+With two matches played, the tournament was later cancelled without any official announcement.
+It was to resume on January 2026 to "accommodate player and club schedules"..